Shreyasdbz/KitchenDashboard/README.md

 >>On your browser, go to **localhost:3001** or **[yourIPaddress]:3001** and enter the location in the search box.

 ### NOTE:
 The CSS styling is designed primariy to be used on a 21" or bigger 1920 X 1080 monitor.
+I made this to be run on a raspberry pi.